 Located on the south shore of Nantucket Island, Cisco Beach has incredible waves.
 The Nantucket Island Surf School has set up shop there, making it a surfers’ haven.
 The crowd is young, and the beach is trendy just after a storm in which there are strong swells.

 Cisco Beach is a great place to go if you’re looking for adventure.
 However, it is not the ideal beach for families.
 The rip currents and waves can be pretty intense, which isn’t ideal for small children.

 Seasonal lifeguards staff the beach, but there are no facilities, so bring snacks and water.

 8. Steps Beach

-Steps Beach is a hidden gem among Nantucket beaches.
+Steps Beach is a hidden gem.
 This location is on the island’s Nantucket Sound side, where the water is usually calm and warmer.

 The beach is located off Cliff Road, about four miles from town, between Dionis and Jetties, and is not on most people’s radar.

 Take in the view of Great Point Light before tackling the impressive set of stairs leading down to the beach.